Most marketing teams use some external help from a digital marketing agency or consultant.

 While you don't need this on your team starting day one, I think this should be at least part of your 3rd of 4th marketing hire's focus:

 - Positioning - What's it for?
 Why is that relevant?
-What's are we best at?
+What's, are we best at?

-- Pricing - Not just the price on your website, but real pricing strategy grounded in market dynamics, monetization strategy, cost and value-based pricing models and keeping GTM options flexible for future strategy changes.
+- Pricing - Not just the price on your website, but real pricing strategy grounded in market dynamics, monetization strategy, cost and value-based pricing models, and keeping GTM options flexible for future strategy changes.

 - Placement - How do we Go-To-Market?
 Direct vs. Channel models.
-Where do we go to market?
+Where do we go to the market?
 What are the trade-offs?
 Some guidelines here.

 - People - Who's it for?
 Why are we relevant to them?
 Why are they relevant to us?

 - Promotion - How do you turn a blog or a product release into an integrated, well thought out, multi-channel marketing campaign?

 To become a T-shaped marketer for your company, start with the foundational marketing knowledge.
 Then, ask yourself: "What do I excel at?"
 "What is my super power?"
 "What can I do better than others?"

 Get monthly executive SaaS marketing advice in your inbox

 After 15 years of experience in the Software Marketing Industry, Stijn adopted the SaaS model to launch Kalungi, a marketing agency that specializes in assisting B2B SaaS companies.